burak-yildizoz/CMPE483/report.md

 - Test the commented functions individually.
   - If you get a result from `getCurrentLotteryNo()` other than 0, then you should check whether Remix environment is Web3 Provider and the address of BULOT contract is correct.
+  - If `giveAllowance()` gives an error, then you probably did not deploy EIP20 contract or give its address to BULOT constructor correctly.
+  - **Important:** You need to make a transaction to update `block.timestamp` which is used by `getCurrentLotteryNo()`.